 In mediation, those who are directly involved make the decisions, so they are comfortable with the outcome.
 Since people make decisions for themselves, they are more likely to follow through with their agreements.
-Mediators are also trained to help write clear and detailed agreements.
+Mediators write up agreements.
 Research has shown that compliance with mediated agreements was 90% or greater, and is significantly higher than compliance with court orders.

-When people use mediation to really talk together–even if they just respectfully agree to disagree–then there are no losers, and they can build understanding and trust.
+When people use mediation to really talk together–even if they just respectfully agree to disagree–they build understanding and trust.
 Mediation can help improve and protect important business or personal relationships, or to end those relationships with dignity and fairness.